-After being admitted to UW-Marshfield/Wood County, students with disabilities should make an appointment with Steve Kaiser in the Learning Center (room 408) to discuss their specific needs.
+After being admitted to UW-Marshfield/Wood County, students with disabilities should make an appointment with Dawn Messerschmidt in the Solution Center to discuss their specific needs.
 Individual assistance is available in planning a manageable schedule.
 Special effort will be given to provide for a quality university experience.

 The application process will require the following steps:

-- Obtain a packet of information and application for services through Steve Kaiser in the Learning Center.
+- Obtain a packet of information and application for services through Dawn Messerschmidt.

 - Apply at least 4 – 6 weeks in advance of the semester in order to be sure that services will be in place at the start of the semester.